replikativ/datahike/doc/config.md

 Be aware: when deactivating he temporal index you may not use any temporal databases like `history`, `as-of`, or `since`.

-Refer to the [temporal variance documentation](./temporal_variance.md) for more information.
+Refer to the [time variance documentation](./time_variance.md) for more information.